Thanks to the many riders who have told their friends

 The Better Lever CONCEPT, a less expensive repair with a more durable replacement part.

 6 SPEED BIKES HAVE A RECESSED AREA on the inside primary case that eliminates the primary work.
 Take the tightening bolt out and slide the worn out pot metal lever off the shaft.
-Then install a stainless steel double bolt Better Lever without having to replace your worn transmission shaft.
+Then install a stainless steel Better Lever, also without the transmission work.

 Better Levers are made of STAINLESS STEEL and CNC machined.
 The splines are CNC as well using an EDM to cut them.
-The levers' two parts are numbered and matched together.
+The levers' two parts are numbered and matched together after the tumbling process.